-31.1 Principal Executive Officer Certification Pursuant to Item 601(b)(31) of Regulation S-K, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Principal Financial Officer Certification Pursuant to Item 601(b)(31) of Regulation S-K, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Principal Executive Officer Certification Pursuant to Item 601(b)(32) of Regulation S-K, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Principal Financial Officer Certification Pursuant to Item 601(b)(32) of Regulation S-K, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 The following financial information from this Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2013, formatted in XBRL (Extensible Business Reporting Language) and furnished electronically herewith: (i) the Consolidated Balance Sheets; (ii) the Consolidated Statements of Operations; (iii) the Consolidated Statements of Cash Flows; and (iv) the Notes to Financial Statements, tagged as blocks of text
+31.1 Principal Executive Officer Certification Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Principal Financial Officer Certification Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Principal Executive Officer Certification Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Principal Financial Officer Certification Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 The following financial information from this Quarterly Report on Form 10-Q for the fiscal quarter ended September 30, 2013, formatted in XBRL (Extensible Business Reporting Language) and filed electronically herewith: (i) the Condensed Consolidated Balance Sheets; (ii) the Condensed Consolidated Statements of Operations; (iii) the Condensed Consolidated Statements of Cash Flows; and (iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes to the Condensed Consolidated Financial Statements (and iv) the Notes (and i